ir-nlp-csui/etos/README.md

 ## Summary

-XXX is dataset for automatic spelling correction for formal Indonesian text.
-It consists of 200 sentences which contains at least one typo.
+XXX is a dataset for automatic spelling correction for formal Indonesian text.
+It consists of 200 sentences with each sentence contains at least one typo.

 ## Dataset Split